antomys/Parimatch_Academy_Homeworks/README.md

 # Parimatch_Academy_Homeworks
-All homeworks of Parimatch .NET Academy is stored here!
+All homeworks of Parimatch .NET Academy are stored here!